C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Numerical experiments

 \subsection{Example 4.1 Diffusion-Dominated Elliptic Equation in Non-divergence Form}

 We consider the non-divergence equation:

 where $\Omega = (-2,2) \times (-2,2) $, and

 We begin with the case where the source term $f$ is chosen to match the smooth solution $u\left( x_1,x_2 \right) =\frac{1}{6}|x_1|^3\cos \left( x_2 \right)$.
 In this experiment, we randomly sample 10,000 interior points and 1,000 boundary points, and the solution is evaluated on a uniform $200 \times 200$ grid in the domain.
-Unless otherwise specified, the same experimental setup is adopted for all experiments.\\ In the following, we present the numerical errors of the solutions obtained using C-PINN and PINN, together with the time required per iteration(ms/iter) in Table \ref{tab:ex1} for smooth case and the C-PINN solution in Fig \ref{fig:ex1}.
-It is evident that our method outperforms PINN in error values.
-This accuracy improvement is further corroborated by the optimization dynamics in Fig \ref{fig:gn1}, which demonstrates the significantly enhanced landscape smoothness and gradient stability of C-PINN.
+Unless otherwise specified, the same experimental setup is adopted for all experiments.\\ In the following, rather than comparing errors at fixed iterations, we perform a rigorous time-to-solution analysis.
+Table \ref{tab:ex1} details the computational cost (computed every 10 epochs) required for both methods to achieve specific $l^2$ error milestones for the smooth case, with the resulting C-PINN solution visualized in Fig. \ref{fig:ex1}.
+It is clearly evident that C-PINN dramatically outperforms the standard PINN in computational efficiency, easily penetrating high-accuracy milestones where the standard PINN stagnates.
+This superiority in convergence speed and ultimate accuracy is physically corroborated by the optimization dynamics shown in Fig. \ref{fig:gn1}, which demonstrates that C-PINN significantly enhances landscape smoothness and gradient stability.

 After that, we consider the weakly singular case with circular boundary domain.
 The source term $f$ is chosen to match the exact solution $u\left( x_1,x_2 \right) = (x_1 - x_2)^{8/3}$, where $\Omega = B_2(0)$.
-We present the numerical errors of the solutions obtained using C-PINN and PINN, together with the time required per iteration(ms/iter) in Table \ref{tab:ex1_2} for this task and the C-PINN solution in Fig \ref{fig:ex1_2}.
+We present the time-to-solution analysis of the solutions obtained using C-PINN and PINN, together with the computational cost in Table \ref{tab:ex1_2} for this task and the C-PINN solution in Fig \ref{fig:ex1_2}.
 This accuracy improvement is further corroborated by the optimization dynamics in Fig \ref{fig:gn2}, which demonstrates the significantly enhanced landscape smoothness and gradient stability of C-PINN.
 This specific test case is meticulously designed to corroborate that the proposed C-PINN framework remains robust and highly accurate even in the presence of weak singularities and non-rectangular curved boundaries.

 To further demonstrate the robustness and general applicability of the proposed method, we extend the previous example to a more general elliptic equation that includes lower-order terms.
 Compared to the pure second-order case, this problem involves additional drift and reaction components, making it more challenging.
 The results show that our method continues to perform well under this more general setting.